 Why get a business credit card?

 First off, why would you want a business credit card?
 For one, a lot of business cards have great perks and benefits, and can often augment your current points strategy.
 For example, my favorite points currency right now are Chase Ultimate Rewards points, so I have several cards that earn these points.
 The Chase Ink Business Preferred and Ink Business Cash are business credit cards that earn me a lot of Ultimate Rewards points.
-For example, with the Ink Business Cash card, I earn five points per dollar on office supplies, internet, cable, and phone charges.
+For example, with the Ink Business Cash card, I earn five points per dollar on office supplies, internet, cable, and phone charges (on the first $25,000 spent in combined purchases).
 This comes in handy for my internet and mobile phone charges.
+I also earn two points per dollar on dining out and gas purchases (on the first $25,000 spent in combined purchases).

 What qualifies as a “small business”?

 You might be wondering, “how do you get a business credit card?”
 You don’t need to own a major business to get one.
 Even small-scale side businesses and side hustles can qualify you for a business credit card.
 The key to whether you qualify is that you must be “for profit.”
 That doesn’t necessarily mean that you have to be making a profit yet.
 However, you must be engaged in either performing a service or selling goods.

 Here’s a list of some potential examples: